samueleaton/screwy/README.md

 **Example**
 ```
 {
-	"name": "Qualtrics Node SFDC",
+	"name": "Qualtrics to SFDC",
 	"primary": ["build", "run-production", "run-sandbox"],
 	"exclude": ["scripts-gui", "prebuild"],
 	"font-stack": ["source sans pro", "helvetica neue"]
 }
 ```

-Any script not specfied in `primary` or `excludes` will show up as a normal button.
+Any script not specified in `primary` or `exclude` will show up as a normal button.

 #### Future Configuration Plans:
 - ability to sort scripts (e.g. alphabetically)